5 Tips to Optimize Page Speed for Better SEO and User Experience

 4. Cut Down HTTP Requests

-One of the main issues web designers run into is that they don't always design pages with load time as their top priority - how a page looks or how much information it gives the user can often take precedence over page speed.
-This usually results in multiple JavaScript and CSS files being put into a page (themes, plugins, and images are the best examples), each requiring its HTTP request.
+One of the main issues web designers run into is that they don't always design pages with load time as their top priority—how a page looks or how much information it gives the user can often take precedence over page speed.
+This usually results in multiple JavaScript and CSS files being put into a page (themes, plugins, and images are the best examples), each requiring its own HTTP request.
 HTTP requests take time, and you add a significant amount of loading time with each one you add to your page.
 You can reduce the number of HTTP requests by:

-More on Search Engine Optimization Web Accessibility Facts 2026 - Opportunity of Inclusive DesignGet rid of as many plugins as possible, especially those with CSS or JavaScript files they need to load.
+• Getting rid of as many plugins as possible, especially those with CSS or JavaScript files they need to load.
 Some plugins allow you to disable this, so check if that option is available!

-Use sprites for images that you are regularly making use of (for example, your logo).
+• Using sprites for images that you are regularly making use of (for example, your logo).

-Try to use fonts instead of images whenever possible because fonts only need to be loaded once.
+• Trying to use fonts instead of images whenever possible because fonts only need to be loaded once.

 5. Load Above-the-Fold Content as a Priority